Skip to main content

 What's happening in Sudan?

-Today, 14 million children in Sudan need support to overcome the horrifying impacts of this conflict.
+Today, more than 15 million children in Sudan need support to overcome the horrifying impacts of this conflict.
 They’ve seen their homes, hospitals, playgrounds and schools bombed, looted and occupied.
 They’ve lost loved ones and been subject to unspeakable violence.
 They’ve been cut off from the very basics like food, shelter, and healthcare.

-As the conflict enters its second year, Sudan is now the largest child displacement crisis in the world, with 4.6 million children uprooted from their homes as a result of the ongoing
+Sudan is now the largest child displacement crisis in the world, with 6.5 million children uprooted from their homes as a result of the ongoing conflict.

 “It pains me to see children arriving without parents or family members at the border, but I find joy in being part of the Save the Children team working to reunite them with their families and make them laugh and play."
 Monica*, a Save the Children caseworker in Sudan. *Name changed